iRankHub/backend/docs/api/user.md

    k.
 Country Information:
    - Use `GetCountries` to retrieve a list of countries and their codes.
    - Verify the country information is correct and complete.

+   l.
+User Management:
+   - Use `GetAllUsers` to retrieve a list of users.

 5. For each test, verify that the appropriate email notifications are sent:
    - Single user operations: approval, rejection, deletion, deactivation, reactivation